top of page

 Logan had a passion for motorcycles and had studied plumbing at Weston College.
 In recent weeks he had taken to social media to voice concerns over his mental health.

-Fin Badman said: “R.I.P Logan Smith I didn’t know you well but we had some good times your in a better place and we will all do you proud ❤️🕊️
+Fin Badman said: “R.I.P Logan I didn’t know you well but we had some good times your in a better place and we will all do you proud ❤️🕊️

 Tracey Churchill said; “RIP Logan, taken far too soon.
 Thoughts are with your family and friends x